holdings420/Preservingbiologicalmass/README.md

 - Sweetener (Carbohydrate or Protein)(Honey or Stevia or Erythritol or Allulose or Aspartame or AceK or Sucralose or Sugar or Glucose or Fructose or Brazzein, etc)
 - Acidifier (Lemon, Citric Acid, Malic Acid, Tartaric Acid, Fruit Acid Composition Amplification, Organic Acids, Common Fruit Acids)
 - Freeze Dried Fruit
-- Optional Preservatives natamycin, sorbic acid, potassium sorbate
+- Optional Preservatives nisin,natamycin, sorbic acid, potassium sorbate
+- I was told that ascorbic acid (vitamin C) and benzoate salts react to form benzene.

 ## Supplemented Nutrients
 - Vitamins